airpair/creating-components-p3-angular2-directives/post.md

  But we can make it even cleaner.
 If we were to convert this to TypeScript, we get even more syntactic sugar.

 The new version of TypeScript has decorators built in, so we don't have to manually define an annotations property at all.
-Instead, we can simply annotate using the @ decorator shorthand...
+Instead, we can simply decorate our component class with annotations using the @ decorator shorthand*.

+* If you'd like more information about the difference between decorators and annotations, I'd recommend [Pascal Precht's blog post here](http://blog.thoughtram.io/angular/2015/05/03/the-difference-between-annotations-and-decorators.html).

 ```javascript